bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

 function later.
 Defining a callback lets you specify how your project behaves when a specific event occurs.

-In the previous example we also used the `lovr.graphics.print` function to render text to the screen.
+In the previous example we also used the `Pass:text` function to render text to the screen.
 This is an example of using the `lovr.graphics` **module**.
 LÖVR has several modules and each one contains functions related to a certain area of functionality.
 For example, there's the `lovr.graphics` module for rendering graphics, the `lovr.audio` module for playing sounds, and the `lovr.headset` module for getting information about connected VR hardware.

 We can define **callbacks** and call functions from **modules** to make things with LÖVR.